zriyansh/signoz.io/opentelemetry/2021-08-18-opentelemetry-go.md

 SERVICE_NAME=goApp INSECURE_MODE=true OTEL_METRICS_EXPORTER=none OTEL_EXPORTER_OTLP_ENDPOINT=localhost:4317 go run main.go
 ```

 <br></br>And, congratulations!
 You have instrumented your sample Golang app.

-Hit the `/books` endpoint of the bookstore app at http://localhost:8081/books.
+Hit the `/books` endpoint of the bookstore app at [http://localhost:8090/books](http://localhost:8090/books).
 Refresh it a bunch of times in order to generate load, and wait for 1-2 mins for data to appear on SigNoz dashboard.

+ <Screenshot
+   alt="Sample Go app"
+   height={500}
+   src="/img/blog/2021/08/opentelemetry_go_sample_app.png"
+   title="/books endpoint of our bookstore app"
+   width={700}
+   />

 You can now access the SigNoz dashboard at [http://localhost:3000](http://localhost:3000) to monitor your app for performance metrics.